DiogoDeAndrade/SpaceRace/README.md

 ![Dev Shot 5](Screenshots/screen06.png)
 The alien attacks!

-- Todo
+## Future work
 - Adjust events with part of the race (solar flares = more fires, asteroids = more hull breaches)
 - Game modes
   - Tournament Mode - Get to the destination, as fast as possible, set names to players
   - Campaign Mode - Story/Tutorial mode for the game